open-learning-exchange/open-learning-exchange.github.io/pages/takeHomeDeviceSetup.md

 * __Select `OK` on the Allow USB debugging pop-up on your device screen.__

-You can check 'Always allow from this computer' to avoid doing it everytime, before selecting `OK`.
+You can check 'Always allow from this computer' to avoid doing it every time, before selecting `OK`.
 Now, your device name would appear on the above pop-op on Android Studio.

 * __Click on your device name and click `OK`.__